Home

 Claudia's Question: I'm awaiting our final trial date, which is in a couple of weeks.
 When I first met with my lawyer, he quoted me $5000 to get a divorce.
 I've now paid my lawyer over $8500, and owe almost $15,000 for three days of trial.
 I don't have a job and am carrying a huge debt burden, so I can't pay my lawyer all at once.
 I'm worried that he'll quit me before we go to trial.
 What can I do to keep him satisfied so that he will keep working on my case?

-Brette's Answer: Unfortunately, attorneys bill by the hour, so any price you're quoted up front is just an estimate and you're responsible for paying the full amount due at some point.
+Brette's Answer: You need to read your retainer agreement.
+It should spell out what your payment responsibilities are.
+Unfortunately, attorneys' bill by the hour, so any price you're quoted up front is just an estimate and you're responsible for paying the full amount due at some point.
 You can talk to your attorney and ask about setting up a payment plan.
 Not many people have cash up front.
 You can also talk about the court ordering your ex to pay some or all of your attorney fees as part of your settlement or judgment.
 As long as you talk to your attorney and make it clear you want to keep paying, but just need a plan that works for you, it's likely he will stay on the case.
 It's very difficult for an attorney to simply quit - he has to get permission from the court and it's unlikely the judge will allow it so close to trial.
 Cases like yours are why I always suggest people try mediation first - it's just too expensive.
 It's also why I believe we need to make do it yourself divorces much more accessible.
-Good luck. » Return to top
+Good luck.

 Nicole's Question: I am in the middle of a horrible custody battle.
 The father makes a lot of money and is draining me.
 At our court hearing, I was allowed to move and given primary custody of our two year old son with special needs.
-However, the father got a lot of visitation that keeps my son from receiving his scheduled therapy.
 I filed a petition to modify the visitation schedule based on information from a specialist who is stating that the current schedule is detrimental to my son.
 My ex is fighting this and my attorney wants another $10,000 retainer to proceed at the Superior court (I have already paid $80,000).
 I cannot pay this huge amount up front.
 Should I find a new attorney?
 She also says that if I do not have representation, I will lose my son.

 Brette's Answer: When you signed the retainer agreement you became legally responsible for the bill and it likely said nothing about monthly payments.
 You can try to get your current agreement in writing or agree to pay just a little more and get that in writing.